 Favogna on the southern edge of South Tyrol is a spot of recreation and offers a biotope.

 Another highlight can be found at 1,034 m a.s.l. - the highest-located Müller-Thurgau vineyard.
 The rough rock faces of the mountain during the day accumulate the warmth of the sunrays and release them in the night.
 So you have to taste the "Feldmarschall von Fenner zu Fennberg"!
-Also the giant sequoia trees of Fennhals are well-known on this high plateau.
+The redwood trees are also a well-known natural monument on this high plateau, as well as the Favogna Gorge, which is home to 524 butterfly species, including the strictly protected Jersey tiger.
+More than 20 species of them live elsewhere in the world only further south, one species was recently discovered: Oxypteryx marieae.